 Barcelona and Valencia, Spain

-Spain is one of those European countries that is easy to explore by bicycle or tour its cities on foot.
+Spain is one of those European countries that are easy to explore by bicycle or tour its cities on foot.
 Barcelona is an amazing place with so much to see or do and you can get to pretty much everywhere on foot.

 The cathedral here is supposedly the last resting place of the holy grail so it is no surprise that midnight mass on Christmas Eve is a magical experience.
 If you stick through to New Year you will see some of the best fireworks in Spain as well.